UGentBiomath/COVID19-Model/docs/models.md

 ## Introduction

-After an initial outbreak in early 2020 in Wuhan, China, Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has spread globally [22].
-SARS-CoV-2 is capable of sustained human-to-human trans- mission [34], and may cause severe disease, especially in older individuals.
-The COVID-19 pandemic has, in general, shown a remarkedly low incidence among children and young adults [29, 40].
-Chil- dren have a lower susceptibility to infection and a lower propensity to show clinical symptoms [9].
-Furthermore, pre-symptomatic transmission is a major contributor to SARS-CoV-2 spread [26, 42].
+After an initial outbreak in early 2020 in Wuhan, China, Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has spread globally.
+SARS-CoV-2 is capable of sustained human-to-human trans- mission, and may cause severe disease, especially in older individuals.
+The COVID-19 pandemic has, in general, shown a remarkedly low incidence among children and young adults.
+Children have a lower susceptibility to infection and a lower propensity to show clinical symptoms.
+Furthermore, pre-symptomatic transmission is a major contributor to SARS-CoV-2 spread.
-Unfortunately, pharmaceutical interventions such as vaccination and antiviral drugs are not yet avail- able.
+Unfortunately, pharmaceutical interventions such as vaccination and antiviral drugs are not yet available.
 On March 13th, 2020, the Belgian governments imposed strict social restrictions after tracing methods had failed to prevent large-scale spread of SARS-CoV-2.
 One and a half months later, the curve was succesfully flattened and social restrictions were gradually relaxed during the months of May, June and the beginning of July.
 In spite of these relaxations, hospitalizations kept declining.
 It is expected that during the coming year(s), preventing COVID-19 outbreaks will depend mostly on the successful implementation of non-pharmaceutical interventions such as social distancing, testing, contact tracing and quarantine.
-Hence the need for well-informed models that can assist policymak- ers in choosing the best non-pharmaceutical interventions in case of another large-scale SARS-CoV-2 outbreak.
-Currently, two other models exist to make predictions for Belgium, the agent-based model of Willem et al. [44] and the discrete-time, stochastic metapopulation model of Coletti et al. [8].
+Hence the need for well-informed models that can assist policymakers in choosing the best non-pharmaceutical interventions in case of another large-scale SARS-CoV-2 outbreak.
+Currently, two other models exist to make predictions for Belgium, the agent-based model of Willem et al. and the discrete-time, stochastic metapopulation model of Coletti et al.

 We built a deterministic, continuous-time, age-stratified, extended SEIRD model and calibrated it to national Belgian hospitalization data.
 The model accounts for pre-symptomatic and asymptomatic transmission.
 Furthermore, the susceptibility to SARS-CoV-2, the severity of the disease and the susceptibility to a subclinical infection depend on the age of the individual.
-We used social contact rates from a 2012 study by Willem [45] to model age-specific social mixing.
-Because detailed hos- pitalization data are not made publicly available by the Belgian Scientific Institute of Public Health (Sciensano), we derived age-stratified hospitalization parameters from data of 370 patients treated in two Ghent (Belgium) hospitals.
+We used social contact rates from a 2012 study by Willem to model age-specific social mixing.
+Because detailed hospitalization data are not made publicly available by the Belgian Scientific Institute of Public Health (Sciensano), we derived age-stratified hospitalization parameters from data of 370 patients treated in two Ghent (Belgium) hospitals.
 To overcome this unconstructive data policy, we used the computed hospitalization parameters as temporary proxies to fit the model to the total number of patients in Belgian hospitals and ICU units.
-Using the model, we computed the basic reproduction number (R 0 ) during the March 2020 epidemic.
-Because the model systematically overestimates the hospitaliza- tions during lockdown relaxation, we re-estimated the basic reproduction using data from May 2020 until July 2020.
+Using the model, we computed the basic reproduction number ($R_0$) during the March 2020 epidemic.
+Because the model systematically overestimates the hospitalizations during lockdown relaxation, we re-estimated the basic reproduction using data from May 2020 until July 2020.

 ## The model